JaekwonJo/league-of-english/README.md

 - Solve problems with timers, automatic scoring, and result dashboards.
 - Analyse passages sentence-by-sentence with AI-generated explanations.
 - Track personal progress with a stats dashboard (type accuracy + weekly trend).
+- Study queue UI surfaces OpenAI queue status with a spinner and timed vocab reveal so students know generation is still running.
 - Redeem membership coupons to unlock premium limits and perks.
 - Teachers issue class codes so students can link their accounts for shared analytics.
 - Teachers can review class analytics with time-range filters and CSV export to support coaching.